mserajnik/vmangos-deploy/README.md

 range of features that simplify managing a VMaNGOS setup:

 - __Prebuilt Docker images for both `amd64` and `arm64`, leveraging GitHub__
-  __Actions:__ simply pull the provided images that have been optimized for size, performance and stability instead of having to re-compile VMaNGOS yourself every time you want to update.
+  __Actions__: simply pull the provided images that have been optimized for size, performance and stability instead of having to re-compile VMaNGOS yourself every time you want to update.
-- __The ability to run VMaNGOS configured for any of its supported client__ __versions:__ prebuilt images for all versions ranging from `1.5.1.4449` to `1.12.1.5875` are provided.
+- __The ability to run VMaNGOS configured for any of its supported client__
+  __versions__: prebuilt images for all versions ranging from `1.5.1.4449` to `1.12.1.5875` are provided.
-- __Seamless, automated database migrations:__ when pulling the latest Docker images and re-creating the containers, migrations are applied automatically to keep your database up to date at all times.
+- __Seamless, automated database migrations__: when pulling the latest Docker images and re-creating the containers, migrations are applied automatically to keep your database up to date at all times.
-- __A transparent and easy-to-follow user experience:__ the number of different commands that need to be run to install and manage VMaNGOS is kept to a minimum.
+- __A transparent and easy-to-follow user experience__: the number of different commands that need to be run to install and manage VMaNGOS is kept to a minimum.
 You can use the Docker CLI or any other tool that is able to manage Docker containers.
-- __A clean and organized structure:__ the VMaNGOS configuration can be found in [`config/`](config), everything else that is shared between the Docker containers and your host system lives inside [`storage/`](storage).
+- __A clean and organized structure__: the VMaNGOS configuration can be found in [`config/`](config), everything else that is shared between the Docker containers and your host system lives inside [`storage/`](storage).